 You must be logged-in in order to download this resource.
 If you do not have an AOE account, create one now.
 If you already have an account, please login.Login Create Account

 Great! you’re all signed in.
 Click to download your resource.Download

 In the past, we have talked a lot about clay on AOE.
-From designing a clay curriculum with power standards to using alphabet pasta in a new way, we’ve covered most of the bases.
 But today, I’d love to share the nitty gritty of clay project organization:

 The first time I had to make a clay order, I had no idea what I was doing.
 So, I did what any new teacher might do, and I asked another art teacher for help.
 My thinking was that he and I both taught the same number of students, and therefore probably needed the same amount of clay.
 Boy, was I wrong.
 When I had over 1,000 pounds of clay left at the end of the year, I realized that I needed to budget for my clay usage, not someone else’s.

 My solution?
 A sticky note.
 Yep, the humblest of all record keeping devices helped me accurately gauge my own clay use.
 Every year, I write down the number of bags of clay I start with.
 Each time I use a bag, I make a tally mark.
 At the end of the year, I count up how many are left to make sure my numbers match.
 Since I do similar clay projects with each grade each year, I know exactly how much more clay I need to order for the following year.
 Easy.